itsluckysharma01/Applied-Python-for-AI-ML-DL/README.md

 _"The only way to learn mathematics is to do mathematics."_ - Paul Halmos
 _"The same applies to Machine Learning!"_ - Lucky Sharma
+- very Good for start carrier in Machine Learning

 </div>